CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 Answer:

 We would expect a greater angle of dip in Britain.
-The angle of dip increases as the distance from equator increases.
+The angle of dip increases as the distance from the equator increases.

 (It is 0 at the equator and 90 degrees at the poles)

-1.(c) Answer the following questions regarding earth's magnetism - If you made a map of magnetic field lines at Melbourne in Australia, would the lines seem to go into the ground or come out of the ground?
+1.(c) Answer the following questions regarding Earth's magnetism - If you made a map of magnetic field lines at Melbourne in Australia, would the lines seem to go into the ground or come out of the ground?

 Answer: